ConvincibleMedia/ConvincibleMedia/source/_clients/scene-systems.md

 projects: []
 ---

 Scene Systems was an innovative technology startup that operated out of Silicon Fen from 1999–2016.
-They disrupted the market for forensic animation – animated reconstructions of events used in US court cases – with a technology that could produce these faster and cheaper than ever before.
+They disrupted the market for forensic animation – animated reconstructions of events used in US court cases – with a technology that could produce these faster and more cost-effectively than the rest of the market.

 Virgil Ierubino (Managing Director at Convincible) worked with Scene Systems from 2008–2009, managing marketing strategy and campaigns.